 - Team refers to a small group committed to common goals.

 - Organizational refers to large groups, institutions, and systems.

 The Leader/Follower Framework is illustrated below.

-The Leadership Framework is used to determine: the USU LEAD curriculum; when to deliver curriculum content; how to assess leadership development; and research needs.
+The Leader/Follower Framework is used to guide: the USU LEAD curriculum; when to deliver curriculum content; how to assess leadership development; and research needs.
 The USU LEAD program is delivered to students, faculty, and staff in interactive plenary sessions, small group exercises, group discussions, and applied field exercises.
 Topics address the four leadership elements (FourCe) at each level of interaction (PITO).
-Examples are: Personality; Emotional Intelligence; Effective Communication; Difficult Conversations; Team Building; Leadership Assessment; Context, Organization, and Leadership.